Terrell McClain

-Terrell McClain (born July 20, 1988) is a professional gridiron football defensive lineman for the Calgary Stampeders of the Canadian Football League (CFL).
-He was drafted by the Carolina Panthers in the third round of the 2011 NFL Draft.
+Terrell McClain (born July 20, 1988) is an American professional football defensive lineman.
+He was selected by the Carolina Panthers in the third round of the 2011 NFL draft.
 He played college football at the University of South Florida.
-He has also played for the New England Patriots, Houston Texans, Dallas Cowboys, Washington Redskins, Atlanta Falcons, Arizona Cardinals, Kansas City Chiefs, and Oakland Raiders.
+He has also been a member of the New England Patriots, Houston Texans, Dallas Cowboys, Washington Redskins, Atlanta Falcons, Arizona Cardinals, Kansas City Chiefs, and Oakland Raiders.

-Early years
+Early life

 McClain attended Pensacola High School, where he played as a defensive tackle for the Tigers high school football team.
 As a senior, he registered 65 tackles with 8 sacks, receiving Class 3A first team All-state honors.
 He was named MVP of Pensacola East-West All-Star Game.

 College career

 He accepted a football scholarship from the University of South Florida.
 As a freshman, he appeared in 12 games, making 8 tackles, 4 tackles for loss, one quarterback pressure, one pass defensed and a fumble recovery.

 As a sophomore he started 9 games at defensive tackle, tallying 32 tackles, 3.5 tackles for loss, 3 sacks, one quarterback pressure and a forced fumble.
 As a junior he started 11 games as part of a defense that ranked 19th in the nation in scoring, posting 25 tackles, 1.5 sacks, 3 quarterback pressures, 5 tackles for loss and a forced fumble.

 As a senior, he started 13 games, collecting 24 tackles, 3 sacks, 5 quarterback pressures and 4.5 tackles for loss.